-FILM 4016 Film and Media Arts Internship (0,0,0) Prerequisite: Year III standing
+FILM 4016 Internship (0,0,0)

-(1) Film Concentration: Cinema and Television students are encouraged to undertake a non-graded and zero-credit professional internship during their study.
-The aim is to help them find out their strength and weakness, learn and apply working experience in real-world industry setting, realize their responsibility as a team member and communicate with other people in a real working situation.
+Prerequisite: Year III standing

-(2) Media Arts Concentration: Digital Graphic Communication students are encouraged to undertake a non-graded and zerocredit professional internship during their study.
+Students are encouraged to undertake a non-graded and zero-credit professional internship during their study.
+The aim is to help them find out their strength and weakness, learn and apply working experience in real-world industry setting, realize their responsibility as a team member and communicate with other people in real working situation.
 The internship is normally of at least two months full-time employment or professional practice during the summer between the second and third years but it can be a minimum of 160 hours of work.
 Students are required to conform to all reasonable requirements of their internship employer.
-Both the employer and the student file reports with the Department of Communication Studies after the internship.
+Both the employer and the student file reports with the Academy of Film after the internship.

-FILM 4017 Motion Graphic Design (3,3,0)
+FILM 4017 Motion Graphic Design (3,3,0